cadazab/Thesis/Thesis.md

 2. Atom Nucleus.
 Proton Rutherford
 3. Neutron
 4. Photon: in quantum field theory, the fields are quantized and the interactions of the forces are constant exchange of some particles
-5. Meson: what holds the nucleus together?
+5. Meson: what holds the nucleus together? yukawa calculates an intermediate masive particle (meson) to the exchange particle that allows the strong force
 6. Neutrino
 7.